- School staff will no longer be testing twice-weekly

 We also continue to encourage you to keep your child at home if someone in your household tests positive with the virus.
 In almost all cases of Covid-19 in parents or siblings so far, the other children in the house have picked up the virus within a few days (sometimes remaining asymptomatic).

-We will continue to set work via Seesaw for any pupils isolating and well enough to access tasks.
+We will continue to set work for any pupils isolating and well enough to access tasks (please request this via the school office if this is the case).

 Thank you for your continued support in what continues to be a trying time.